acoustep/mitchs.pw/source/read/2015-02-11-using-padrino-with-ember-cli-part-1.html.markdown

 * Funsies.

-I’m going to show you how to quickly set up both together, build a restful API compatible with Ember’s ```ActiveModelAdapter``` and show you a few gotcha’s to help you on your way.
+I’m going to show you how to quickly set up both together, build a restful API compatible with Ember’s ```ActiveModelAdapter``` and show you a few gotchas to help you on your way.
 READMORE
 ## Note

-This blog is aimed at people familiar with Ruby and have some understanding of the MVC pattern (ideally with Padrino or Rails).
-This article is not a guide for starting out with Padrino, although if you have previous Ruby web framework experience you’ll most likely catch on quick.
+This article is aimed at people familiar with Ruby and have some understanding of the MVC pattern (ideally with Padrino or Rails).
+This article is not a guide for starting out with Padrino.
+If you have previous Ruby web framework experience you’ll most likely catch on quick.

 On the Ember side of things you should be comfortable with Javascript, Ember and ideally Ember-CLI.

 I will try to explain everything I do but this article is more about getting the two frameworks to work together.

+You can view the full source for both of these articles on [Github](https://github.com/acoustep/padrino-ember-example).

 ## Getting Started